matthewsouther/osoberry/src/apply.md

 * Can follow age appropriate directions
 * Enjoy spending time outside in all weather
 * Are open to feedback and pushing through challenges

+Additionally, when possible we balance our classes for age and gender.

 We welcome families who have children with a diagnosed neurodivergence to apply.
 We have happily worked with kids who are ASD, ADHD, and dyslexic among other profiles.